katerinanavab/webdocs/docs/unit01/proj101.md

 #### Iteration 1: Create Initial Structure
 <div class="task" markdown="block">

-1. Within the Replit project, navigate to the `index.html` file.
+1. Within the project, navigate to the `index.html` file.
 1. Ensure that it is already filled out with the usual **boilerplate HTML**.
 2. Add an `h1` heading in the body section that describes the main title of the website (like _"My Favorite Recipes"_ or _"Sweet Treats for Fall"_).